Our Wi-Fi is on (Mon-Thurs 10am-8pm and Fri-Sat 10am-5pm).

 You can view read and listen to digital books either on your computer, or you can download them to your tablet or phone.
 We offer 2 services for digital materials: Libby/OverDrive and Hoopla.
 Visit our online reading page to get started.

-We welcome short-term and long-term volunteers ages 15 and older.
+We welcome short-term and long-term volunteers ages 16 and older.
 The library provides training appropriate to the task or bring your own skills.
-To get started, you can download all four volunteer forms or pick them up at the library.
 For more information, please contact Andrea via email at firstname.lastname@example.org or telephone at (360) 336-6209.